Court-martial scheduled for Stuart Scheller, Marine who criticized Afghanistan withdrawal

 Lt.
 Col. Stuart Scheller Jr. faces six misdemeanor-level charges, including willfully disobeying a superior commissioned officer, dereliction in the performance of duties and conduct unbecoming an officer and a gentleman, the Marine Corps said in a release.

-Scheller was freed from the brig last week where he was being held for violating an agreement to stay off social media.
+Scheller was freed from the brig last week where he was being held for violating an agreement to stop posting criticism on social media.

 He was relieved of his command at one of Camp Lejeune’s infantry training battalions in August after posting the videos to Facebook and LinkedIn after a bombing at Hamid Karzai International Airport in Kabul took the lives of 13 U.S. service members as well as dozens of Afghan citizens.